 What was the source of his motivation?
 At the age of 25, he heard very clearly the Gospel of Christ and converted in a way that changed his life.
 He would rise early in the morning to read his Bible, pray, and keep a journal.
 Within two years, he determined to serve God by serving the lowest and most ill-treated.
 But what of his blossoming career in Parliamentary politics?
-At this point, he decided to visit his old preacher, John Newton, who was now an influential Anglican clergyman installed as rector of St Mary Woolnoth in London.
-Wilberforce considered retiring from public life to engage fully in the spiritual life.
+At this point, he decided to visit his old preacher, John Newton, who was now an influential Anglican clergyman installed as Rector of St Mary Woolnoth in London.
+Wilberforce considered retiring from public life to engage fully in spiritual life.

-Newton helped them understand that an awakened faith did not necessitate flight from society.
+Newton helped Wilberforce understand that an awakened faith did not necessitate flight from society.
 He told him that just as Esther had been put in the palace of King Xerxes “for such a time as this,” Newton went on to say,

 “…One may not be able to calculate all of the advantages that may result from your service in public life.
 The example, and even the presence of a consistent character, may have a powerful, though unobserved, effect upon others.
 You are in a place where many know Him not, and can show them the genuine fruits of the religion you are known to profess.”

 “God Almighty has set before me two great objects, the suppression of the slave trade and the reformation of manners [morals].”

 “So enormous, so dreadful, so irremediable did the [slave] trade’s wickedness appear that my own mind was completely made up for abolition.
 Let the consequences be what they would: I from this time determined that I would never rest until I had effected its abolition.”

-When in 1797 he settled in Clapham, he became a member of the so-called “Clapham Sect,” a group of devout Christians dedicated to correcting social ills.
+When in 1797, he settled in Clapham, he became a member of the so-called “Clapham Sect,” a group of devout Christians dedicated to correcting social ills.
 Wilberforce was himself dedicated to and helped found numerous parachurch groups like the Society for Bettering the Cause of the Poor, the Church Missionary Society, the British and Foreign Bible Society, the Antislavery Society, and the Society for the Prevention of Cruelty to Animals.
 He championed the cause of chimney sweeps, single mothers, Sunday schools, orphans, and juvenile delinquents.
-In total, he supported 69 philanthropic causes, giving one forth of his annual income to the poor.
+In total, he supported 69 philanthropic causes, giving one-fourth of his annual income to the poor.

-He spoke against the decline of morality in the nation but more than anything his own personal testimony and views.
+He spoke against the decline of morality in the nation but, more than anything, his own personal testimony of his life following Christ and views.
 His book became a best seller and a strong and influential apologetic for a vital and living Christianity.
 The book sold widely for over forty years.

-As old age set in, he lacked the vigor to work to its accomplishment, though he continued to attack it through speeches in public meetings and the House of Commons.
-Finally, 46 years after he began his fight in Parliament, the Emancipation Bill gathered sufficient support and had its final commons reading on July 26, 1833.
+As old age set in, Wilberforce lacked the vigor to work to its accomplishment, though he continued to attack it through speeches in public meetings and in the House of Commons.
+Finally, 46 years after he began his fight in Parliament, the Slavery Abolition Act gathered sufficient support and had its final commons reading on July 26, 1833.